top-15-most-important-kpis-for-a-digital-marketing-agency-track-your-success

 If you’re asking what the most telling KPI in digital marketing is, we’ll say Return on Investment from your marketing campaigns.
 Measuring ROI can be simplified as if you’re running a series of campaigns and want to know which campaigns or efforts are bringing the most clients and which ones are just not worth the effort.
 That’s exactly what measuring ROI in your marketing campaigns does for your agency.

 Remember report cards in schools?
 ROI is the equivalent of a marketing report card.
 It helps you understand which types of campaigns are hitting it out of the park and which ones are just striking out.
+In fact, businesses can expect to see an average return of $2 in revenue for every $1 spent on Google Ads, demonstrating how effective high-ROI campaigns can be at bringing in value.

 • Identify Winning Campaigns: High ROI campaigns are your all-stars.
 These are the campaigns that bring in the most bang for your buck.
 When you spot a high performer, it’s a clear sign to double down and scale up those efforts.
 Think of it like adding more of your most popular fitness classes to the schedule.